darmaWangsa/pomodoro-timer/README.md

-# Pomodoro Timer with Task Name
+# Pomodoro Timer with Task Name and Motivational Quotes

 A simple and stylish Pomodoro Timer built with React, TypeScript, and Tailwind CSS.
 This app allows you to set work and break durations, start/pause/reset the timer, and add a task name for better focus management.